Spookfu/moddedmc/README.md

 5. Use [Modrinth](https://modrinth.com/) or [Curseforge](https://beta.curseforge.com/minecraft/search?page=1&class=mc-mods&sortType=2&pageSize=20) to download mods from.
 Other sites are sketchy, not easy to use, or aren’t reliable or popular.
 > [!WARNING]
-> Please be vigilant when downloading mods, as they may include viruses and the such that the moderators of the websites may not have catched
+> Please be vigilant when downloading mods, as they may include viruses and such that the moderators of the websites may not have caught.

 6. Modders have frequently either stayed on a version indefinitely or only updated to specific versions.
 These version include as of 8/5/23: 1.7.10, 1.8.9, 1.12.2, 1.16.5, 1.18.2, 1.19.2 and the current latest version 1.20.1.

 ## Setting Up Mod Loaders
-Now that we have the basics out of the way let's stary Modding!
-To be able to use mods in minecraft, we'll be using Mod Loaders.
+Now that we have the basics out of the way let's start Modding!
+To be able to use mods in Minecraft, we'll be using Mod Loaders.
 There are currently two main Mod Loaders, them being [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/), and [Fabric](https://fabricmc.net/).
 Let's first set up a basic mod profile.

 > [!NOTE]
-> The other mod loaders include [Quilt](https://quiltmc.org/en/), [NeoForge](https://neoforged.net/), [Rift](https://www.curseforge.com/minecraft/mc-mods/rift), [LiteLoader](http://www.liteloader.com/), and [Risugami's Modloader ](https://ftb.fandom.com/wiki/Risugami's_Modloader) (DISCONTINUED).
+> Other mod loaders include [Quilt](https://quiltmc.org/en/), [NeoForge](https://neoforged.net/), [Rift](https://www.curseforge.com/minecraft/mc-mods/rift), [LiteLoader](http://www.liteloader.com/), and [Risugami's Modloader ](https://ftb.fandom.com/wiki/Risugami's_Modloader) (DISCONTINUED).
 We will not be going over these mod loaders as most of them are inactive, discontinued, in heavy development, or not very popular.

 ### Let's first set up a basic mod profile.